Rokxany/PoliceManagementSystem_GUI/README.md

 The Police Management System GUI is an intuitive application designed to streamline police department operations.
 This system allows users to report incidents, register complaints, and file FIRs (First Information Reports).
 Additionally, it enables the management of staff members, providing a centralized platform to view and manage all records efficiently.
 The user-friendly interface ensures easy navigation and effective handling of police records, enhancing the overall productivity of the police department.

->[!WARNING]
-Warning
-This project is not a complete project.
-It is still under construction and subject to changes.

 **Features**:
 - Incident Reporting: Log incidents and register complaints.